Sall-lah/Object-Detection_Outfit_MODEL/README.md

 You can find the detection code on API/utils/

-You can find the ui on clothes_inventory
+You can find the ui on clothes_inventory/

+And the training file is on YOLO/